 Whether you're a reader or a writer, diving into YA fantasy can be intimidating.
 With these fundamentals in mind (humanity, world-building, and substance), you'll be ready to tackle the first installment of a trilogy.
 YA is a fun place to explore, so why not include some dragons and fairies in your adventure?

-Buying second hand fantasy novels help you save a lot of money.
+Buying second hand novels help you save a lot of money.

-Second Hand Fantasy Novels Make It Possible for You to Read More
+Second Hand Novels Make It Possible for You to Read More

-You Can Broaden Your Horizons With Second Hand Fantasy Novels
+You Can Broaden Your Horizons With Second Hand Novels

 Chain bookstores only stock the most recent books that every reader is going to buy.
 If you're tired of reading the same popular fantasy novels as everyone else, there's no better way to avoid it than by purchasing second hand novels.
 Given that second hand books can come from a variety of people from all walks of life, you never know what you might find hidden away in a used bookstore corner.
 Keeping an open mind is essential, especially when reading, and being open to stories or ideas you had never considered before can be extremely beneficial to your life.